spack/spack-tutorial/tutorial_packaging.rst

 .. code-block:: python

    if self.spec.satisfies('@1.1:'):
-       # Do things needed for version 1.1 on
+       # Do things needed for version 1.1 or newer

 * Am I building with a ``gcc`` version up to ``5.0``?